gsi-ee/go4/Go4AnalysisClient/Readme_CINTServer.txt

    scan current directory for existing histogram.

 Usage:
-   1) Copy $GO4SYS/.rootmap and $GO4SYS/Go4AnalysisClient/go4_init.C
+   1) Copy $GO4SYS/Go4AnalysisClient/go4_init.C file to
-      files to directory, where other scripts are situated.
+      directory, where other scripts are situated.
    2) Add call of go4_init() function to script at the place, where histogram are already created, but analysis event loop is not yet running.
 One should avoid to put go4_init() call